-This post provides detailed information on the sports agent job description, including the key duties, tasks, and responsibilities they commonly perform.
+This post provides detailed information on the sports agent job description, including the key duties, tasks, and responsibilities they commonly perform, as well as a template employers can use.

 It also highlights the major requirements you may be expected to fulfill to be hired for the sports agent role by most employers.